 The trainers and mentors oriented the Emembers to the procedure for availing loans (from banks or micro-finance institutes) to fund their business initiatives.
-With reference and guidance from SAATH, majority of the Emembers received loans, either from banks, Ž micro-finance institutes or SAATH Savings and Co-operative Credit Society, that have helped meet a part of their business investments.
+With reference and guidance from SAATH, majority of the Emembers received loans, either from banks, micro-finance institutes or SAATH Savings and Co-operative Credit Society, that have helped meet a part of their business investments.
 To develop in the E-members a sense of ownership to their business initiatives, SAATH encouraged them to also contribute a part of the business investment from their personal savings.
+For the E-members with existing enterprises, Business Gym trainers and mentors assisted them with streamlining, scaling-up and making more concrete the existing practices for managing and tracking sales, purchases, finances and other operational aspects.
+They were equipped to develop detailed itemized budgets and balance sheets.
+E-members were also encouraged to use Microsoft excel and other computer programs rather than written ledgers/account books.

-The E-members who had existing business enterprises would generally meet the business investment through profits generated from their operations.
-However, very often, unstable profits and earnings made selffinancing of business a challenge for the entrepreneurs.
+V The E-members who had existing business enterprises would generally meet the business Business investment through profits generated from their operations.
+However, very often, unstable profits and earnings made self-Existing financing of business a challenge for the entrepreneurs.
 Moreover, it was difficult for them to avail of loans due to no guarantor to back their loan applications.
 Post their association with Business Gym, through a reference from SAATH most of the E-members have received loans, either from banks, micro-finance institutes or SAATH Savings and Co-operative Credit Society, to meet a major part of their business investment.
 Only a small part now depends on the profits from the business.